History of General Motors: Australia

 In 1926, GM formed an Australian subsidiary, General Motors (Australia) Limited, which imported, distributed and assembled General Motors products.
 The bodies were manufactured at an Adelaide-based family business, Holden's Motor Body Builders, which had built up its operations with the help of tariff protection and amicable relations with trade unions.
 During the Great Depression, Holden's Motor Body Builders collapsed, which allowed General Motors to acquire Holden, becoming General Motors-Holden in 1931.
 In 1948, the first fully manufactured Australian car, the Holden 48-215, was released to great fanfare amongst the Australian public.
 It was marketed as "Australia's Own" Holden, and became an iconic feature of post-war Australian culture.

 In 2012, GM established Opel as a niche marque in Australia and began to sell Opel branded cars in Australia.
 However, in August 2013, sales of Opel ceased due to low sales.

 In 2020, GM discontinued the Holden brand and HSV brand due to poor reception and sales, shutting the facilities where they were produced.
 GM continues to export some Chevrolet vehicles to Australia and New Zealand through a new entity called General Motors Specialty Vehicles (GMSV).

 As of 2025 GMSV sells the Chevrolet Silverado, Chevrolet Corvette, and GMC Yukon Denali.
-Cadillac introduced the Cadillac Lyriq in 2024, and will introduce the Cadillac Optiq, Cadillac Vistiq in 2026.
+Cadillac introduced the Cadillac Lyriq in 2024, and will introduce the Cadillac Optiq and Cadillac Vistiq in 2026.